 For more details see chapter Preview Security

-The System gives a possibility to configure the Context help article, which will be accessible either from Preview menu, or on F2 hot key.
-Solution Builder allows to refer either the internal Knowledgebase Article as a Help Article for Preview, or define the external link.
+The System gives a possibility to configure the Context help article, which will be accessible either from the Preview menu, or on F2 hotkey.
+Solution Builder allows to refer either the internal Knowledgebase Article as a Help Article for Preview or define the external link.

 Design Preview Layout

-The Solution Builder uses sophisticated algorithm to dynamically identify whether the interactive user is allowed to see Object details at all, and if yes, then what exactly Preview need to be displayed.
-The diagram below in general depicts the flow of defining the action on user request to see Object details:
+The Solution Builder uses a complex algorithm to dynamically identify whether the interactive user is allowed to see Object details at all, and if yes, then what exactly Preview needs to be displayed.
+The diagram below, in general, depicts the flow of defining the action on user request to see Object details:

 To configure Security for Preview, you have the following options: